Marc-B-Reynolds/Marc-B-Reynolds.github.io/_posts/2021-03-18-CheapGaussianApprox.md

 Although the scaling constants have been optimized they are not optimal.
 My search/testing method was a fast hack.
 They are, however, nearly optimal (famous last words) because the peak errors of each swing nearly to the same peak values.

-The plots of the produced distributions:
+The plots of the produced distributions (The plots are interactive.
+Notiably click on name in legend to toggle being displayed):

 {: .center }
 <div id="sum" style="width:100%"></div><br>